 The Mission Begins

-During the Kent State Shootings in 1970, four unarmed college student protesters were killed and the nation was left in a state of anxious helplessness.
-President Lyndon Johnson issued a “Blue Ribbon” commission that called for the scientific community to explore creating a less-lethal weapon.
-Jack Cover, a former NASA scientist, answered the call.
-After seeing a local news clipping about a man stunned by electricity, he was inspired to invent a weapon that could incapacitate people with electricity.
-Jack went on to design that exact device and named it after a book from his favorite children's fiction series: Thomas A. Swift and his Electric Rifle.
+After seeing a local news clipping about a man stunned by electricity, Jack Cover, a former NASA scientist, was inspired to invent a weapon that could incapacitate people with electricity, naming it after a book from his favorite children's fiction series: Thomas A. Swift and his Electric Rifle.
 The TASER device floundered in obscurity for two decades until our founder and CEO, Rick Smith, looked up Jack Cover after two of Rick's friends were killed in a road rage incident, and Rick was left thinking, “there must be a better way.”
 The two paired up and commercialized Jack's invention.
 Since TASER International's founding in 1993, the company has saved over 175,000 lives from death or serious injury.

 Expanding Our Focus

 Starting in 2008, the company expanded its focus from smart weapons to also include smart devices, namely wearable cameras, for public safety.
 The company's focus has continued to evolve over time from smart devices to building a comprehensive software platform, and now, the Axon network will be much larger than our original TASER business.
 With the future in mind, last week we officially changed the name of the company from TASER International to Axon.
 The TASER brand will live on, but instead of being the company name, it will now be the brand for our TASER Smart Weapons, something that it is already ubiquitously associated with.
 The TASER weapons are still a core part of our strategy and a key device in the Axon network.
 The new company name, Axon, reflects the broadening of our focus and allows us to aim far in the future.